semantic-flow/sflo/documentation/principle.composability.md

 ### Mesh Boundaries

-A mesh is identified as a folder that looks like a [[concept.mesh.resource.folder.node]], i.e., has (at least) these two subfolders:
+A mesh is identified as a folder that looks like a [[folder.node]], i.e., has (at least) these two subfolders:

 ### Upward Reference Problem